-Florida Virtual School Student Elyanah Gibson Wins Black History Month Essay Contest
+Florida Virtual School Student Elyanah G. Wins Black History Month Essay Contest

 “Imagine you are thrown into the pit of the Great Depression.
 The struggle to fill your children’s hollow stomachs and the threat of next month’s rent looms over your head.
 All the while, maintaining your severely underpaid job and bearing the constant discrimination suffocating your every move.
 This was life for Augusta Savage, an aspiring artist born in an unforgiving time.”